-We are pleased to record that no issues have arisen from our review of a sample of payroll transactions this year.
-We have commenced a month-on-month trend analysis of payroll costs to identify any material changes in payroll and will complete this to the year end at our final visit.
+No issues have arisen from our review of a sample of payroll transactions this year.
+We will complete our month-on-month trend analysis of payroll costs to the year end at our final visit.

 Investment and Loans

 Our objectives here are to ensure that the Council is "investing" surplus funds, be they held temporarily or on a longer-term basis in appropriate banking and investment institutions, that an appropriate investment policy is in place, that the Council is obtaining the best rate of return on any such investments made and that interest earned is brought to account correctly and appropriately in the accounting records.
 We also aim to ensure that any loan repayments due to or payable by the Council are transacted in accordance with appropriate loan agreements.